-(2) For the purpose of the calculations, the closing January 31, 2015 assumptions were used, as described in the February 26, 2015 accounting report entitled "Employee Future Benefits".
+(2) For the purpose of our calculations, we used the closing January 31, 2016 assumptions as described in the March 4, 2016 accounting report entitled "Employee Future Benefits".

 (3) The compensatory change includes the annual service cost as well as the change in accrued benefit obligation attributable to the impact of the differences between actual earnings for the year, and those assumed in the previous year's calculations.